Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 **Instructions:**

 - Open the file lab1e.py.
 Fill in the required fields in the comment section.
-- The script should include a variable called `quantity`.
-- The value of `quantity` should be a decimal number of your choice.
+- Create a variable called `quantity` and assign it a decimal value of your choice.
-- The script should also include a variable called `stock`.
+- Prompt the user to enter a decimal value for a variable called `stock`.
-- The value of `stock` should be a decimal number inputted by the user.
-- Print the product of `quantity` and `stock` with 4 spaces before the answer using the module % formatting.
+- Print the product of `quantity` and `stock` with 4 spaces before the answer using the % formatting.
 - Print the product of `quantity` and `stock` with 7 spaces before the answer and make sure the answer only goes to hundredths using the module % formatting.
 - - Run the script from the terminal.
 - Take a screenshot showing: